ktllo/inviteBot/roadmap.md

 * Rewrite Console class, it getting messy
 * Bot stats, report in both IRC and generate web pages at given location (Access should controlled by web server).
+* Allow backup to be compressed
+* More detailed logging
+* Handle channel mode stale issuess

 # Roadmap for version 3.0